-The 2.25 μ m band, in conjunction with other bands, will enable daytime cloud particle size estimation; cloud particle growth is an indication of cloud development and intensity of that development.
-Other applications of the 2.25 μ m band include use in a multispectral approach for cloud-top phase, aerosol particle size estimation (by characterizing the aerosol-free background over land), cloud screening, hot-spot detection, snow detection, and total moisture determination.
+The 2.25- μ m band, in conjunction with other bands, will enable during the daytime cloud particle size estimation; cloud particle growth is an indication of cloud development and intensity of that development.
+Other applications of the 2.25- μ m band include use in a multi spectral approach for cloud-top phase, aerosol particle size estimation (by characterizing the aerosol-free background over land), cloud screening, hot-spot detection, snow detection, and total moisture determination.
 The MODIS cloud mask algorithm uses a similar band.

 Figure 11.
-Simulated ABI band 6 (2.25 μm) for 4 June 2005 at 22:00 UTC.
+Simulated ABI band 6 (2.25 μ m) for 04 June 2005 at 22:00 UTC.

 Qualitatively, ABI band 6 is similar to band 5.
-Compare ABI band 6 to ABI band 2 (e.g., the "red" visible band).
+Compare ABI band 6 to ABI band 2 (eg, the 'red' visible band).
 Note the location of ice versus water clouds.
 It is envisioned that various image differences will be most effective with this spectral band.
+This band, along with the various other ABI bands will be used for product generation.